Editing is essential for professional creative

 Here is an outline of the

-copy-editing, for example.
-For more information, please
+editing process.
+For more information, please email

 This is the first stage where an editor gets involved in